RiftLend/contracts-v1/Audits/Audit_Guidelines.md

 # RiftLend Audit Guidelines

 ## About

-RiftLend is a next-generation decentralized lending and borrowing protocol built natively for the OP super-chain ecosystem.
+RiftLend is a multichain lending platform.
 Leveraging Aave V2's battle-tested architecture, RiftLend revolutionizes cross-chain DeFi operations by offering a unified, chain-agnostic lending experience with seamless cross-chain functionality.

 This audit will be focused on core contracts of Riftlend being developed.